Henrique-Peixoto/typescript-the-net-ninja/README.md

 ```
 this will create a JS file with the same name of the TS file, except for the extension.

-But this is kind of boring, because every time you change your TS you have to rerun the command above.
+But this is kind of boring, because every time you change your TS code you have to rerun the command above.
 Worry no more!
 Instead, you can just run the following command:
 ```bash
 tsc sandbox.ts -w
 ```